Learning Mutually Informed Representations for Characters and Subwords: Introduction

 A less studied alternative is tokenizing at the character or byte level.
 Pretrained LMs like CANINE \cite{clark-etal-2022-canine}, Charformer \cite{tay2022charformer}, and ByT5 \cite{xue-etal-2022-byt5} utilize character-level tokenization.
 Though such models usually require careful design to handle longer sequences resulting from fine-grained tokenization, they offer advantages such as better incorporation of morphology and avoidance of tokenization overfitting to the pretraining corpus domain.

 Previous studies have shown that incorporating both character and subword (or full word) representations can enhance model generalization.
-However, most of these studies have focused on using characters to enhance or refine word representations \cite{aguilar-etal-2018-modeling,sanh_hierarchical_2019,shahzad-etal-2021-inferner,wang-etal-2021-automated, ma-etal-2020-charbert, tay2022charformer}.
+However, most studies focused on using characters to enhance or refine word representations \cite{aguilar-etal-2018-modeling,sanh_hierarchical_2019,shahzad-etal-2021-inferner,wang-etal-2021-automated, ma-etal-2020-charbert, tay2022charformer}.
 However, these models, unlike the character-level pretrained language models mentioned earlier, do not generate usable character-level representations.

 In this paper, we argue that character and subword representations are distinct yet complementary.
 We introduce a novel model, named the \emph{entanglement model}, which combines a pretrained character LM and a pretrained subword LM.
 Inspired by techniques from the vision-language models (specifically ViLBERT \cite{lu2019vilbert}), we treat characters and subwords as two modalities and leverage cross-attention to learn new representations by iteratively attending between the character and subword sides of the model.
 The result is a simple, yet general approach for bringing together the fine-grained representation afforded by characters with the rich memory of subword representations.